luciodaou/raycast-where-is-my-cursor/README.md

 This extension comes with a few commands to help you out:

 - **Where Is My Cursor:** The main command.
 Use it to get a quick pulse of light around your cursor.
-- **Toggle Dimming:** This command toggles a persistent dimmed overlay on your screen, with a clear circle around your cursor.
+This is the `default` mode.
+- **Simple Mode:** A simple visual aid to find the cursor.
+It shows a red circle with a yellow border around the cursor for 5 seconds.
-- **Toggle Presentation Mode:** Toggles a persistent yellow-tinted circle around your cursor to make it easier to follow.
+- **Presentation Mode:** A persistent yellow-tinted circle around your cursor to make it easier to follow during presentations.
-- **Custom Locator:** This command opens a form that lets you create a custom, temporary locator.
+- **Custom Mode:** This command opens a form that lets you create a custom, temporary or persistent locator.
 You can configure things like:
-    - Duration
+    - Duration (set to 0 for persistent)
     - Screen Opacity
     - Circle Radius, Opacity, and Color
     - Border Width and Color
+- **Turn Off Cursor Highlight:** This command immediately stops any running cursor highlight effect.

 ## 🛠️ Setup